-Visiting Beijing’s Summer Palace Posted by sasha on Sep 16, 2020 in architecture and landscaping, Culture, history, sightseeing, travel
+Visiting Beijing’s Summer Palace Posted by sasha on Sep 16, 2020 in Culture

 No visit to Beijing would be complete without a trip to the Summer Palace (颐和园 – yí hé yuán), a massive complex full of pagodas, gardens, palaces, and even a lake.
 In my 5 years of living in the Chinese capital, this was always my favorite place to visit, especially on rare clear day in Beijing.
 Today I’d like to share a bit with you about visiting Beijing’s Summer Palace, starting with a little history.

 History of the Summer Palace

 Back in 1750, this area was built up to serve as a place for the royal family to get some R&R in the hot summer months.
 In the beginning, during the reign of the Qianlong Emperor (乾隆帝 – qián lóng dì) of the Qing Dynasy, it was called the Garden of Clear Ripples (清漪园 – qīng yī yuán).
 It was constructed in accordance with the Chinese philosophy of balancing the works of man with nature – hence the massive lake and the seemingly endless greenery.
 The emperor actually had an army of 100,000 workers widen and deepen Kunming Lake (昆明湖 – kūn míng hú).
 In the bustling capital city, a little slice of peace, tranquility, and nature was created.

 Learn more about the Summer Palace in this video from UNESCO.